 - 1 tablespoon sugar

-- In a large bowl mix sugar, ground cinnamon, baking powder and salt.
-Add the olive oil, the raki and cinnamon extract and whisk for one minute.
+- Make the dough: In a large bowl mix the sugar, the ground cinnamon, baking powder, the baking soda and salt.
+Add the olive oil, the orange juice, the raki (or grappa) and the cinnamon extract and whisk for one minute until the sugar is dissolved.

-- Put sesame in a fine sieve, rinse and drain.
-Add one tablespoon sugar and mix well.
+- Prepare the sesame coating: Put the sesame seeds in a fine sieve, rinse and drain.
+Add the one tablespoon sugar and mix well (this will help the seeds to stick on the cookies).

 Don't lose it, Pin it!